AoujanaAnas/laravelFirstApp/README.md

-# laravelFirstApp
+** This is my first web application using laravel framework (Not finished yet !!!!!!!!!!!!!!)

-this is my First Webb Application using laravel but is not complete yet!!!!!!!!!!!
+this web app is about create, read , update , destroy. thechnologie using: laravel html css js mysql database